FREE SHIPPING on orders over $75 International: over $250

 What is Hei Cha?

-Hei Cha is a post-fermented tea from China, just like shou pu-erh, that undergoes microbial fermentation - a process distinct from oxidation.
-Essentially, we can look at this tea as the forefather and, at the same time, sister of pu-erh.
+Hei Cha is a post-fermented tea from China (and shou pu-erh is one of its forms), that undergoes microbial fermentation - a process distinct from oxidation.

 Hei Cha (黑茶) translates as "Black Tea."
-We also sometimes refer to it as "Dark Tea" to not confuse it with "Black Tea" in the West.
-That's right, Hei Cha is China's authentic Black Tea.
-The history of this tea goes back over 1000 years.
+We also sometimes refer to it as "Dark Tea" to not confuse it with what we call "Black Tea" in the West.
+That's right, Hei Cha is China's 'real' Black Tea.
+The history of this tea goes back to the late Ming / early Qin dynasties.
 Although, with time, the processing methods of Dark Tea have evolved, people still highly revere this tea throughout China as a regional specialty and a historical attribute.

-Farmers generally process Hei Cha using wet piling (渥堆 – Wo Dui).
-However, the intrinsic processing techniques vary depending on the Dark Tea type and production area.
+The fermentation process of making Hei Cha utilizes heat and humidity.
+The intrinsic processing techniques vary depending on the Dark Tea type and production area.

-This post-fermented tea category includes teas like Shou Pu-erhLiu Bao, and Lu An.
-Hunan province is a major producer of Hei Cha.
+This post-fermented tea category includes teas like Shou Pu-erhLiu Bao, Liu An, and Fu Zhuan.
+Hunan province is a one of the major producers of Hei Cha.
 Some of its most well-known Dark Teas are Fu Zhuan, Hei Zhuan, Hua Zhuan, and the iconic Qian Liang Cha.

 Hei Cha Tea History